If you want to update this page or add new content, please submit a pull request to the Homepage.

 5. Subscribing to the changes that happen in the Document

-Clients sharing the same document can subscribe to the changes that happen in the Document.
+Clients sharing the same document can subscribe to changes.

 You can execute different actions depending on the source of change.